aurexcashagent/aurexcash-solana-agent/README.md

 # AurexCash Solana AI Agent

-Web3 AI agent deployed on **Solana Agent Registry** with an MCP endpoint and signed responses.
+Open-source **AI agent running on Solana Agent Registry** with an MCP endpoint and cryptographically signed responses.

 ---

-## Overview
+# Overview

-AurexCash is an AI-powered Web3 agent that:
+AurexCash is a Web3 AI agent that:

 • runs an MCP endpoint
-• signs every response with its Solana wallet
+• signs every response using a Solana wallet
 • is registered on-chain in the Solana Agent Registry

-This means anyone can verify:
+This means anyone can independently verify the agent.

-1️⃣ the agent exists on-chain
-2️⃣ the responses are cryptographically signed
-3️⃣ the endpoint is publicly accessible

 ---

+# Agent Information

-## Agent Info
+Agent ID

-**Agent asset (Registry ID)**

 ```
 FSQcBRee4uviHS61VRViavoqVE9zZ14DrSNQPdiRt4ae
 ```

-**Owner wallet**
+Owner wallet

 ```
 3mcdWL1sffpuHnmLiXfoADdTsNPGgKEBXY2KeHXySoqT